ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/DocSpace/JavaScript SDK/Get Started/Basic concepts/index.md

 ## Step 1.
 Specifying the DocSpace URL

 For the JavaScript SDK to work correctly, it must be launched on the server.
-Note that running the HTML file directly will not work.Please make sure you are using a server environment.
+Note that running the HTML file directly will not work.
+Please make sure you are using a server environment.

 You need to add the URL of your server's root directory to the **Developer Tools** section of DocSpace: